relativty/Relativty/README.md

 * box_screen_spherical.STL x1 OR box_screen.STL x1 ⚠️
 * support_lens.STL x1

+And the following for the new design:
+* (1x): Part 1, Part 2a, Part 2b, Part 3, Part 3a, Part 4, Part 5
+* (2x): Part 2c, Part 2d, Part 3b
+* (1x) Part 6: Use of Flexible filament with 10% to 50% infill density
+* (3x) Part 7: Use of Flexible filament with 10% to 50% infill density
+* (1x) Part 8: Use of Flexible filament with 5% infill density (it makes it like a sponge)
+* If you uses the the short straps (190mm, because the large ones don't fit in your printer for example), there are extensions (part 9) that should be printed aswell (2x).

 ⚠️ **PAY EXTRA ATTENTION TO THE SCREEN, IT'S VERY FRAGILE** ⚠️

+Additional build information can be found in the build manuals in the 3D-Models folders.

 # Building the software